Raphael (singer): First recordings

 Raphael began his professional career by singing with the Dutch record label Philips.
 To distinguish himself, he adopted the "ph" of the company's name and christened himself 'Raphael'.
 His first singles were "Te voy a contar mi vida" and "A pesar de todo", among others.
 Raphael adopted his own peculiar singing style from the beginning; he is known for acting each one of his songs while on stage, emphasizing his gestures with high dramatic effect.
 It is not unusual for Raphael to ad lib lyrics as to localize a song depending on the venue he's singing at, wear Latin American peasant costumes and dance folk dances within a song, kicking and demolishing a mirror, or doing the moves of a flamenco dancer or a bullfighter onstage.
 He also possesses a wide vocal range, which he often used in the beginning of his career as to evoke a choirboy approach to some songs.

 From Benidorm and Eurovision to becoming an international star

-When he was nineteen, he won first, second and third awards at the famous Benidorm International Song Festival, Spain, in 1962 and 1963 with the songs: "Llevan", "Inmensidad" and "Tu Conciencia".
+When he was nineteen, he won first, second, and third awards at the famous Benidorm International Song Festival, in Benidorm, in 1962 and 1963 with the songs: "Llevan", "Inmensidad", and "Tu Conciencia".
 After a brief relation with Barclay record label, who produced just an EP, he signed a contract with Hispavox recording company, and began a long artistic relationship with the musical director of this label, the late, talented Argentinian orchestrator Waldo de los Ríos and intensify the partnership with outstanding Spanish songwriter Manuel Alejandro.